rest-for-physics/framework/doc/Chapters/3-getting-started.md

 &emsp;`</TRestReadout>`
 `</TRestRun>`

-Its easy guess that we are adding a TRestReadout class inside TRestRun class.
-This class is what contains real readout definition.
-Inside its section, there are several operations.
-First we define a readout module, which in our experiment is the MicroMegas.
-And then we define a readoutplane, adding several of this kind of readout module in it, giving their physical position and some other infomation.
+Its comprehensive that we are adding two TRestGas classes and two TRestReadout classes inside TRestRun class.
+The first three objects are using include definitions since they have a "file" attribute.
+In the last TRestReadout section, we first define a readout module template from external include file.
+Then we add the pieces onto a readout plane.
 All together they form an one-plane readout system.
-This TRestReadout class is now saved inside TRestRun class.
+This TRestReadout class is also saved to TRestRun class.

 Previous work is done within the initialization of these classes.
 Now these classes are ready and we need to tell REST what to do.
+Finally we have:

+`<addTask command="readoutrun->FormOutputFile()" value="ON"/>`

-So finally, in "addTask" section, we give the command readoutrun->FormOutputFile(). and readoutrun->CloseFile().
-Here "readoutrun" is the name(not class name) of the previously defind TRestRun class.
-Obviously here we are telling REST to "save file and close".
-The two lines of command are actually a method in the class TRestRun which TRestManager will invoke.
+, where we invoke the method FormOutputFile() from TRestRun object.
+Here "readoutrun" is the name (not class name) of the previously defind TRestRun object.
+With the execution of this actual command, REST saves data to the output file.

 [**prev**](2-installing-rest.md)
 [**contents**](0-contents.md)